informalsystems/atomkraft/INSTALLATION.md

 These two commands set the `python` version to `3.10.6`.
 If you want to go back to your old Python version, run `pyenv global system`.

-Once Python 3.10 installed, install Atomkraft with `pip install atomkraft`.
+Once Python is installed, install Atomkraft with `pip install atomkraft`.

 That's it!
 Please verify that the tool is working by issuing `atomkraft` on the command line.
 You should see something like this: